by Melissa Dittmann Tracey

 •Ask for identification.
 The public is used to having their identification checked, so don’t be reluctant to ask because you’re scared you’ll offend someone, Siciliano says.
 Tell clients it’s company policy that all clients’ driver’s licenses are photocopied.

 •Have all clients fill out a customer identification form.
-You can find an example of this at REALTOR.org.
-Click on “Prospect Identification Form” under the Office Safety Forms heading.
-The form asks for car make and license number, contact information, and employer information, and also requests a photocopy of the driver’s license.
+The form should ask for car make and license number, contact information, and employer information, and also requests a photocopy of the driver’s license.

 •Introduce them to a coworker.
 When you meet them at the office, introduce them to at least one other person in your office.
 Criminals won’t like that others have seen them for identification purposes.

 THE RISK: You’re touring vacant properties with strangers.

 • Use the buddy system.
 Whether you bring a co-worker, spouse, or even your German shepherd, avoid going alone.

 • Don’t go into confined places.
 Avoid basements and attics–it’s too easy to become trapped.
 Instead, know the selling points of these rooms and remain in the foyer on the first floor with the front door open as the buyer tours these areas, Siciliano suggests.
 If you must join them in each room, always stay by the door, leaving doors open so you can flee more easily if necessary.